kubeflow/website/content/en/docs/gke/deploy/management-setup.md

 This guide describes how to setup a management cluster which you will use to deploy one or more instances of Kubeflow.

+For understanding questions like:

+* Where is kfctl?
+* Why do we need an extra management cluster?

+There are some early explanations in [this GitHub issue](https://github.com/kubeflow/gcp-blueprints/issues/123).

 While the management cluster can be deployed in the same project as your Kubeflow cluster, typically you will want to deploy it in a separate project used for administering one or more Kubeflow instances.